biolink/biolink-model/docs/MacromolecularMachineToBiologicalProcessAssociation.md

----
-parent: Classes
-title: biolink:MacromolecularMachineToBiologicalProcessAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: MacromolecularMachineToBiologicalProcessAssociation
+# Type: macromolecular machine to biological process association

 A functional association between a macromolecular machine (gene, gene product or complex) and a biological process or pathway (as represented in the GO biological process branch), where the entity carries out some part of the process, regulates it, or acts upstream of it